rosieyohannan/sample-go-cfd/README.md

 ## About This App

-This sample application is a .NET core ASP.NET application, and utilizes the entity framework to administer a SQL Server database running on the localhost.
+This sample application is a Go REST API, and utilizes the entity framework to administer a SQL Server database running on the localhost.
 This application utilitzes the [OpenAPI/Swagger specification](https://swagger.io/specification/).

 ### Continuous Food Delivery